About this policy

 - the management of contracts and funding agreements

-- correspondence from members of the public or organisations to us, the Attorney General and Minister for Arts, the Minister for Justice, and other Australian Government ministers and parliamentary secretaries, including submissions to consultations that we run
+- correspondence from members of the public or organisations to us, the Attorney General, the Minister for Justice, and other Australian Government ministers and parliamentary secretaries, including submissions to consultations that we run

 - complaints (including complaints relating to privacy) and feedback provided to us